BernieO/calcardbackup/README.md

        instead of downloading the according files from the ownCloud/Nextcloud webinterface.
        It is not required to give this option as this is the default for calcardbackup >= 0.8.0 -g | --get-via-http
+       NOTE: this option is deprecated.
+It is only available due to backwards compatibility.
        Get calendar/addressbooks via http request from the ownCloud/Nextcloud server.
 This used to be the default behaviour until calcardbackup <= 0.7.2, but is not recommended anymore.
        When using this option, a file with usernames and according cleartext passwords (see option